comicfans/comicfans.github.io/_posts/2023-06-21-migrate-visualstudio-to-cmake.md

 some clean up:

-during this convert, I also find old build script do some pre-build custom actions, it copies some of its header file to a common place, then later build will use this common place as include dir. so this is the public API header for the library,but using manual copy to expose them.
+during this convert, I also find old build script do some pre-build custom actions, it copies some of project header file to a common place, then later build will use this common place as include dir. so this is the public API header for the library,but using manual copy to expose them.
+This approach also limit the build parallelism, sine msbuild don't understand these header are actually came from other project, when header changed, old build script has to re-copy all files and rebuild all projects to make sure used header are all up-to-date